Jorge-G-P/IHC_HE_GenAI/README.md

 The main steps that can be taken in the future to keep improving the project are the following:
 - Perform exhaustive hyperparameter tuning on the cycleGAN model.
 By utilizing enough computational resources, the model results might be further improved.
+-Develop a complementary testing technique for the pipeline, in a way that the same metrics obtained for HoverNet model can be obtained for the pipeline.
+This way, it can be assesed how HoverNet results fluctuate if the model used on real or fake data.
 - Instead of using HoverNet on our pipeline, the recent state-of-the-art HoverNext model can be adapted to fit in this project's needs.